THE BENEFITS AND BEST PRACTICES OF BEARD OIL

 The amount of beard oil applied depends on how much ‘beard-estate’ one has.
 The longer the beard is the more product you’ll need to use to penetrate down to the follicles.
 Reference the image and chart for an explanation of how to treat stubble, budding growth, mid-range and longer beards.

 A best practice is to apply beard oil after a hot shower while the pores are still open and the face is extra clean.
 Start by dispensing a few drops into palms (reference image above for amount) and working through hands vigorously.
 This will warm the beard oil and ensure an even distribution.
 Then, work the beard oil in from root to tip making sure that the oil penetrates down to the skin.
 This should take at least 30 seconds, but for gents with serious growth, can take a bit longer.

 You’ll want to consider picking up a quality beard comb or beard brush like the Grooming Lounge Beard and Mustache Comb or the BlueBeards Beard Brush.
 These tools help distribute beard oil throughout facial hair after working it in with your hands.

 Now that you’ve done some research, it’s time to start growing that beard again but this time, with beard oil.
 There are a ton of different beard oils out there and it may take some time to find the right one.

 Some things to consider are ingredients, scent and consistency.
-If looking for all-natural beard oil, try out the Taconic Beard Oil.
+If looking for all-natural beard oil, try out the Kiehl's Nourishing Beard Grooming Oil.
 You’ll want to try the Proraso Beard Oil if you have a mega beard because it is formulated for thicker beards.
 As for scent, poke around our Beards Category and check out the descriptions on any of the beard oils for more information.